ariadne-cps/ariadne/doc/smt_solver_design.md

 singleton DP evaluation is wider than epsilon.
 It should therefore be treated as an early certification optimization, not as the missing completeness theorem.

+### dReal-style whole-box epsilon stopping

+The production solver now applies epsilon certification to the validated image of the whole reduced box, rather than only to a midpoint point-box.
+For each normalized constraint the complete interval image must satisfy the epsilon-relaxed target; strict positivity keeps its strict lower-bound test.
+The certified reduced box itself is returned as the witness.

+This follows the same validated-box stopping principle as dReal's documented `EvaluateBox` procedure: interval evaluation may terminate search once the requested relaxation is certified on the box.
+Ariadne uses direct containment in the explicit epsilon-relaxed target rather than a separate width threshold.
+If whole-box certification and point-candidate certification both fail, normal splitting continues.
+A non-splittable uncertified DP box remains `UNKNOWN`.

 ### UNKNOWN taxonomy

 The current implementation has two numerical sources of `UNKNOWN` that